horenbergerb/horenbergerb.github.io/_posts/2023-01-03-runescapesegmentation.md

 # Abstract

-When applying computer vision to video games, training data is limited.
+Collecting training data for niche applications of computer vision is difficult.
 We propose a method for performing video segmentation which is tailored point-and-click video games featuring tooltips.
 We focus specifically on Old School Runescape.

 The method is "weakly-supervised" in that it does not need to be trained on complete segmentation masks.
 Instead, a model is trained to produce classifications for 32x32 subregions of the full image.

 Segmenting by classifying a grid of subregions has costs and benefits.
 Some spatial and temporal information is lost.
 The resolution of the segmentation mask is low.
 On the other hand, we will show that the training data can be automatically generated in large quantities for certain games.
 Additionally, the segmentation is fast and can be done in real time.

-The segmentation masks can be postprocessed to reincorporate lost information or induce desirable qualities.
-To that end, we demonstrate postprocessing with spatial and temporal diffusion filters.
+We also show that segmentation masks can be postprocessed to reincorporate lost information or induce desirable qualities.

-Finally, we make use of the segementation masks by attempting to predict future frames.
-We find that it is possible to marginally outperform baseline methods at predicting segmentation masks about 0.75 seconds into the future.
+Finally, we make use of the segmentation masks by attempting to predict future segmentation masks in Runescape.
+We find that it is possible to marginally outperform baseline methods for future prediction for the time scale of about 0.75 seconds into the future.

 |![](/images/2023-01-03-runescapesegmentation/segmentedscreen.png)|
 |:--:|